ufoscout/docker-compose-wait/README.md

 # docker-compose-wait
 A simple script to wait for other docker images to be started while using docker-compose.
-The script permits to wait for a fixed amout of seconds or to wait until a TCP port is open on a target image.
+The script permits to wait for a fixed amount of seconds and/or to wait until a TCP port is open on a target image.

 # Usage
 The scripts must be used in docker build process and launched before your application starts.